96boards/documentation/consumer/guides/gpio.md

 # cd gpio36
 ```

-Following command returns the direction of GPIO
+Following command returns the direction of GPIO which is a string value of "out" or "in"
 ```shell
 # cat direction
 ```